 So-called indirect effects refer to human practices that are aimed at climate change mitigation.
 Indirect effects include land-use changes, alterations to freshwater systems and increasing irrigation practices.
 Authors suggest that “indirect effects may, at least in the short term, overrun the impact of direct climate change on water bodies.”
 Though all biomes are predicted to be impacted by climate change, freshwater systems in alpine and pre-alpine regions may be disproportionately at risk due to agriculture and hydropower plants.

-Agriculture can be of detriment to freshwater systems as well, but in a much different way than hydropower plants.
+Agriculture can disturb freshwater systems as well, but in a much different way than hydropower plants.
 Climate change can intensify extreme weather event trends, such as floods, storms and droughts; these effects can drive diminished crop yields.
-In the interest of mitigating threats to crops brought on by climate change, agriculturalists may expand irrigation infrastructure or enhance fertilizer use.
+In the interest of mitigating decreased crop production brought on by climate change, agriculturalists may expand irrigation infrastructure or enhance fertilizer use.
 These adaptations can exacerbate the consequences which are already affecting crop growth cycles.

 What Is the Impact of Climate Change On Water Resources?